 - The fructose present in artichoke can sometimes cause uncomfortable gas during pregnancy.
-In such condition, you should limit your intake (2).
+In such conditions, you should limit your intake (2).

 Side Effects Of Artichoke During Pregnancy

 Artichoke leaf extract aids in healthy liver functioning and controls your cholesterol level.
 Some of the common digestive problems treated with artichoke leaf extracts are stomach upset, mild diarrhea, and nausea.
 However, there are certain side effects of artichoke you should remain aware of: